-Imperial Vienna On The Move
+Imperial Vienna On The Go

 The Hapsburgs were frequent travellers.
 Whenever they moved between their many palaces, country houses and hunting lodges, or attended formal ceremonies, they took furniture with them.
 During the year, they stored it in what is the Depot for Movable Property today.
 The museum itself mixes collections of single objects such as chairs, pokers, mirrors and spittoons with fully furnished showcase rooms.
 The Imperial life style eventually rubbed off on the middle class.
 Its ‘high street versions’ soon defined bourgeois interiors across the Hapsburg capital Vienna and beyond.
 Watch their finest examples at the museum.